oscarbvf/meu_app_teste/README.md

    The following Devise modules are enabled for the User model:
-   :database_authenticatable – for basic authentication using email and password :registerable – allows users to sign up :recoverable – password recovery (views and controllers are ready; email delivery integration such as SendGrid is not yet configured)
+   :database_authenticatable – for basic authentication using email and password :registerable – allows users to sign up :recoverable – password recovery (views and controllers are ready; email delivery integration such as SendGrid is not yet configured;
-   :rememberable – remembers users across browser sessions :validatable – provides validations for email and password
+   Background job processing with **SolidQueue** (default Rails 8 queue adapter)) :rememberable – remembers users across browser sessions :validatable – provides validations for email and password